 State Route 11 and Otay Mesa East Port of Entry

-In addition, key representatives from 100 companies, including maquiladoras, transport companies, and agricultural product shippers, are being interviewed to gather their perspectives on issues involved in crossing the border and attitudes toward the proposed new POE.
-The survey and interview data will supplement the complex and sophisticated cross border model being created to predict traffic and revenue for the project.
-Results from the T&R are expected to be available in the fall 2013.
+A binational, investment-grade traffic and revenue (T&R) study was completed in 2014.
+The study provides an estimate of the revenue-generating capacity of the project.
+As part of the T&R study, more than 1,500 passenger vehicles, pedestrians, and trucks were surveyed to determine who will use the new crossing and how much they will be willing to pay in tolls in order to save time.
+In addition, key representatives from 100 companies, including maquiladoras, transport companies, and agricultural product shippers, were interviewed to gather their perspectives on issues involved in crossing the border and attitudes toward the proposed new POE.
+The survey and interview data supplement the sophisticated crossborder model that’s been created to predict traffic and revenue for the project.

 Intelligent Transportation Systems Study